chuckdries/sunhacks-2020-webdev2/README.md

 This repo is a click counter that simply counts how many times a button has been clicked.
 Every click is registered in a database, and the client auto-refreshes every 5 seconds

+This tutorial was a live stream given at Sunhacks 2020.
+The recording is here https://youtu.be/_Yvkc1CTGXc

 ## Running

 This repo has two components: the client, and the server.
 You should run both at the same time.